-590. The Parties will jointly select a Monitor, acceptable to both.
+- 613. The Parties will jointly select a Monitor, acceptable to both.
 The Monitor will have expertise in: policing and law enforcement practices, monitoring and oversight, preparation of reports or other written materials for diverse audiences on complex topics, law and civil rights, project management, data analysis and information technology, communication, and budgeting.
 The Monitor will also have a demonstrated ability to collaborate with government entities, and members of the monitoring team should have knowledge of Chicago communities and experience working in Chicago with various constituencies.
-The Monitor and personnel assisting the monitor will act in accordance with standards of integrity, and will consistently demonstrate professionalism and respect in all interactions with the community, CPD members, and all others with whom they interact in the course of performing the Monitor's duties.

-- 591. In selecting the Monitor, the Parties have established a mutually agreed process in which the public has opportunities to provide input. - a.
+The Monitor and personnel assisting the monitor will act in accordance with standards of integrity, and will consistently demonstrate professionalism and respect in all interactions with the community, CPD members, and all others with whom they interact in the course of performing the Monitor's duties. - 614.
+In selecting the Monitor, the Parties have established a mutually agreed process in which the public has opportunities to provide input. - a.
 Request for Proposals: The Parties have issued a Request for Proposals ("RFP") from candidates interested in serving as the Monitor.
 Responses to the RFP will be due no earlier than 39 days after issuance.
 Representatives of the Parties will form an Evaluation Committee, which will include representation from OAG and the City and will be authorized to conduct the selection process on behalf of the Parties. - b.
 Evaluation of Proposals and Public Comment: Following the RFP submission deadline, the Parties will publicly identify the RFP respondents and publicly post RFP responses for all respondents.
 The Parties will establish a public comment period during which members of the public can review the submissions and provide feedback about the applicants to the Parties.
+The

-The Evaluation Committee will evaluate the RFP Respondents' written submissions, conduct due diligence on the applicants, review and consider the public comments, and use that information to reach agreement on a subset of the teams to interview as finalists. - c.
-Interviews of Finalists: After the Evaluation Committee narrows the pool of candidates to a group of finalists, those finalists will be invited to participate in a series of interviews with the Parties and various engaged community stakeholders.
-All interviews will be in person and conducted in Chicago. - d.
-Public Forum: The Parties will also provide an opportunity for finalists to present and respond to questions and concerns from the Chicago community.
+Evaluation Committee will evaluate the RFP Respondents' written submissions, conduct due diligence on the applicants, review and consider the public comments, and use that information to reach agreement on a subset of the teams to interview as finalists.